Random happy thoughts

-Life is easier with simple scripting.
+Life is easier with some simple scripting.
 Grateful for everyone's encouragement and support!

 View this project on GitHub